The following is a guest post. If interested in submitting a guest post, please read my

 1.)
 It preserves my emotional energy: If you’ve read any of my blogs you can probably tell I’m a high-strung person.
 (I just care!
 About things!)
 My passion hasn’t become a full-time endeavor, and it never will unless I allow myself the time and mental bandwidth to pursue it.
 I love writing and working on my blog, but it takes a significant portion of my time each day.
 By working a low-stress, part-time job that isn’t tied to any of my “career objectives” I can save my energy for the things that are most important to me.

 2.)
-I’m more relaxed: Good part time jobs can sometimes be difficult to get (I’m not recommending anyone work the fry station at Mcdonalds in order to achieve Nirvana…), but for the most part they’re not.
+I’m more relaxed: Good part time jobs can sometimes be difficult to get (I’m not recommending anyone employment at Mcdonalds in order to achieve Nirvana…), but for the most part they’re not.
 If you happen to be personable and college-educated you can have your pick of the litter.
-This means I’m at my part-time gig because I want to be and find the job/organization interesting and not because it’s the best monetary offer I could get.
+This means I’m at my part-time work because I want to be and find the job/organization interesting and not because it’s the best monetary offer I could get.
 It also helps me be more relaxed and not treat everything as so “high-stakes”.
 I’m able to see my boss as a person, and I’m a better employee when I don’t feel as if everything is riding on one specific task.
 In my experience, part-time jobs cause a lot less stress.

 3.)
 I’m more productive in other areas of life: When I don’t have a soul crushing, bury-my-face-in-a-pillow-at-the-end-of-the-day job I actually get more done.
 I can crank out those freelance pieces AND cook dinner.
 I don’t want to just come home and nap because I’m miserable.
 My house is generally cleaner, errands are always done in a timely fashion and even though I’m actually logging more hours per week with my two part-time jobs– I feel I have more “free time”.
 It’s called liking what you do and it can have a profound impact.